Insurance Claim Education • Wind Damage • Inspection-First • Evidence-First

 Common look-alikes

-• Age-related sealant weakening over time
+• Age-related sealant weakening

-• Installation factors (nailing pattern, sealing conditions)
+• Installation factors such as nailing or sealing issues

-• Prior repairs that complicate patterns
+• Prior repairs that confuse the pattern

-“It Laid Back Down”: Why It Can Still Be Wind Damage
+“It Laid Back Down”: Why It Can Still Matter

 What the protocol documents

-• Sealant-strip condition and adhesion consistency
+• Sealant-strip adhesion consistency

-Why “spot repairs” can be disputed
+Why spot repairs can be disputed

 Wear & Tear vs. Wind Uplift: Why the Difference Matters